dineshghadge2002/email-spam-prediction/README.md

 ## Usage

 1. Clone this repository to your local machine.
-2. Install the required libraries mentioned in `requirements.txt`.
+2. Install the required libraries.
 3. Run the code in a Jupyter Notebook or Python environment.

-Feel free to explore and modify the code to fit your specific requirements.
-Happy coding!
-# email-spam-prediction